 The campus consists of four classroom and administrative buildings—Kellett Hall, Looney Hall, Melton Hall and the Lybyer Technology Center.
 In addition, the campus includes the Garnett Library, the Student Recreation Center, the 60-person Grizzly House residence hall, the Putnam Student Center, the V.H.
 Drago College Store and Cass Hall, a one-stop shop for student services.
 Maintenance and custodial operations are located in the Broadway Building, and the Richards House serves as the residence for the Missouri State-West Plains chancellor.
 A final structure, Gohn Hall, is the future home of the Missouri State University-Springfield outreach program.

-Missouri State University-West Plains also offers courses Mountain Grove, Missouri.
-The Associate of Arts degree in General Studies can be completed at the Mountain Grove Campus.
+Missouri State University-West Plains also offers courses in Mountain Grove, Missouri.
+The Associate of Arts in General Studies degree can be completed at the Mountain Grove campus.
 The Missouri State University-West Plains program at Mountain Grove is housed in Shannon Hall.